skip navigation

 Size and Location

-The proposed Imperial East SEZ is located in Imperial County in southeastern California, near the United States–Mexico border.
-The proposed SEZ lies in East Mesa, within the California Desert Conservation Area (CDCA) and the Sonoran Desert.
+The Imperial East SEZ is located in Imperial County in southeastern California, near the United States–Mexico border.
+The SEZ lies in East Mesa, within the California Desert Conservation Area (CDCA) and the Sonoran Desert.
 In 2008, the county population was 180,493, while the surrounding two-county region in Imperial County and Yuma County, Arizona had a total population of 387,798.

-Does not show non-development areas
+(Does not show non-development areas)

 Imperial East Drop 3 Drop 3 Levee US 98 Drop 4 NW Corner